Oral Health Education

-You are required to complete a work-based Record of Competence (RoC).
-There are three sections to the Record of Competence:
+You will be required to complete a work-based Record of Competence (RoC).
+There are three sections to the RoC:

 - Practical Competence Assessment Sheets (PCAS)

-This is a 90 min written examination composed of two sections:
+This is a 90-minute written examination composed of two sections:

 - Part A – 45 multiple choice questions (MCQ)